About the FAM177A1 Research Fund

 Our Mission

-We are guided by a dedicated Scientific Advisory Board comprised of brilliant scientists, researchers, gene experts, and industry leaders.
+We are guided by a dedicated Scientific Advisory Board of brilliant scientists, researchers, gene experts, and industry leaders.
 Together we are charting a course to treatments and a cure that may include

-drug repurposing, drug development and gene therapy.
+drug repurposing, drug development, and gene therapy.
 Precise treatments for FAM177A1 patients are within reach.
 Let's do this!

 Hawkins Family